Cheapest Way To Do Disney World On A Budget

 Slowest Times At Disney World

-One of the best times to visit Disney is after the Thanksgiving crowds leave and before the Christmas crowds arrive.
-Prices are lower, the weather is beautiful, and the Disney Christmas decorations are up, adding to the magic of your trip.
+- One of the best times to visit Disney is after the Thanksgiving crowds leave and before the Christmas crowds arrive.
+The weather is beautiful, and the Disney Christmas decorations are up, adding to the magic of your trip.
+In fact, the first ten days of December have been one of our favorite times to go for years!

-For the same reasons, January and February are also great.
-The decorations are gone, but you’ll have much cooler weather.
-There are cheerleading competitions around this time every year, and thousands of cheerleaders inundate Disney property.
-Book your trip between these competitions, and you’ll be fine.
+- For the same reasons, January and February are also great.
+The decorations are gone, but you’ll have much cooler weather and lower overall crowds.
+There are cheer and dance competitions around this time every year.
+I would avoid those dates.
+I went into detail about that in this post.

-Late August and most of September are notoriously among the best times for low crowds and prices.
-It’s still a little too hot for us, but if that doesn’t bother you, you can’t go wrong with Disney in September!
+- Late August and most of September are notoriously among the best times for low crowds and prices.
+It’s hot, but if that doesn’t bother you, you can’t go wrong with Disney in September!

 Related: Best Quick Service At Disney World (for $10 or less)